Large Star/Rose Extra Dimension with Small Leaves/Petals: A Low 5D Planck Scale with a Star/Rose Extra Dimension

 With a natural value for the gauge coupling

 one obtains with Eq.~\eqref{ADD_formula}:

-so $g_{ADD}^{(4)}$ is a very tiny coupling and cannot be identified with a SM gauge coupling.
-This result depends only on the volume of the compactified space, i.e. on the hierarchy between the 4D and $(4+q)$D Planck scales.
-It is still valid for the geometries considered in this article, where $\mathcal{V}_1 = L$.
-Therefore, the gauge coupling argument is much stronger than the one of the KK mass scale to rule out bulk SM fields: it applies to every compactified geometry one can imagine to realize an ADD model.
+so $g_4$ is a very tiny coupling and cannot be identified with a SM-gauge coupling.
+This result depends only on the volume of the compactified space, i.e. on the hierarchy between the 4D and 5D Planck scales.
+After this discussion, it is clear that in the case of a star/rose EDS with a large $N$, the SM-fields must be localized on a 3-brane, like in the other ADD models in the literature.\\

+Consider a 5D EFT with a brane.
+The cut-off in the bulk and the 3-brane thickness are noted $\Lambda$ and $\epsilon$ respectively.
+There are two cases~\cite{delAguila:2006atw}: